LSH9832/edgeyolo/README.md

 1. Publish TensorRT int8 export code with **Calibration** (**torch2trt** is required)

 ## Coming Soon
-- Now evaluate.py doesn't support tensorrt model, we will update it in the near future
 - MNN deployment code
 - More different models
 - C++ code for TensorRT inference with UI